pranithkallakuri/Cryptography-Term-Project/README.md

 # Cryptography-Term-Project
-1.Implementation of a Basic Blockchain in Java. <br />
+1.Implementation of a Basic Blockchain in Java.
 <br />
 2. You can take a look at the source code in the SOURCE folder

 ## How to run the program
 1. Make sure that the windows pc has java version 13 or higher.